-A variety of other school facilities are also located in the City or the Township.
+A variety of other school facilities are also located in and around the City.
 The Hillsdale County Intermediate School District (ISD) maintains several of those facilities.
-The Greenfield School is a special education facility, the Hillsdale Workforce Development and Technology Center is a career education facility, and the Lochaven Center is an alternative middle school.
+Greenfield School is a special education facility, the Hillsdale Workforce Development and Technology Center is a career education facility.
 Will Carleton Academy (K-12) and Hillsdale Preparatory School (K-8) are chartered by the ISD and Hillsdale Academy is a private K-12 school operated under the auspices of Hillsdale College.
 The Community Action Agency (CAA) operates the local Head Start program for Hillsdale County.
 All of the above institutions provide recreational facilities and programs for their students.